-This was a major part of our research which lasted a few months, and it’s one that doesn’t stop.
+This was a major part of our research that lasted a few months, and it doesn’t stop.
 We are constantly looking at direct and indirect competitors, both in the WordPress space and outside it.
-This research dove deeper into existing solutions to find their benefits as well as their flaws and short-comings.
+This research dove deeper into existing solutions to find their benefits as well as their flaws and shortcomings.

-We documented pros, cons, user feedback and much more for each one, further focusing on the most popular ones as the research went on.
+We documented the pros, cons, user feedback, and much more for each one, further focusing on the most popular ones as the research went on.
 We still come across new solutions today, and we adjust where necessary if we see that something we planned isn’t right.

 So far we have looked into over 30 existing solutions in some detail, and we were able to take something out of each one.
 Whether it was a UI element that we found useful, or a UX flow that made things user-friendly, or even a feature we hadn’t thought of, it was all taken on board.

 Although this part of our research came at a later stage, we took this step to heart.
 We didn’t just want to dive into a rewrite of our existing plugin without consulting experts in various fields beforehand.
 The experts we spoke to came from various backgrounds and worked on different plugins.